KQM-git/SRL/docs/characters/physical/natasha.md

 ---
+description: |-
-description: A doctor from the Underworld and a caregiver of children.
-Alongside her kindess and caring she also has a hidden dangerous side.
+  A doctor from the Underworld and a caregiver of children.
+  Alongside her kindness and caring, she also has a hidden dangerous side.
 ---

 import char from '@site/src/data/characters/Natasha.json'